 So you’ve got a cake to bake but all you have is a box of brownie mix in the pantry.
 Don’t worry, we’ve got you.
 You can turn brownie mix into a decadent moist chocolate cake, you just need to make a few easy changes to the recipe.

 I’m Angie, I’m a self-taught baker who’s been baking for over ten years.
-Before I started baking from scratch, I used brownie, cake, and cookie mixes.
+Before I started baking from scratch, I used brownies, cake, and cookie mixes.
 They helped me whip up so many last-minute treats that I’d bring to school and to parties.

-Ready to see magic happen?
+Ready to see the magic happen?
 Let’s go.

-Texture wise, brownies tend to be soft and chewy.
+Texture-wise, brownies tend to be soft and chewy.
 They’re also denser.
 Cake on the other hand is lighter, softer, and more crumbly.
 Rising is extremely important for cakes but isn’t as big of a defining feature of a brownie.

 Leavanation in brownies comes from eggs being aerated with sugar forming air inside the batter.
 To create a crumbly texture and to help cakes rise, chemical leavening agents are added.
 This could mean baking soda, baking powder, or both.
-There’s also a lot more flour in cakes that give it structure.
+There’s also a lot more flour in cakes that give them structure.

 Below are three components you need to change to turn a brownie into a cake.

 If you’ve ever made a brownie, you’d know just how much butter is to be added.
 Ideally, brownies should be moist and fudgy.
 The fudginess comes from – you guessed it, fat, a lot more than you need to make a cake.

 To account for the difference, we can cut out some fat or replace some of it with other ingredients such as applesauce or buttermilk, anything that will help the cake retain moisture without the grease and density.

 You can use one part of the substitution to replace each part fat.